skeeto/skeeto.github.com/_posts/2021-03-11-A-Guide-to-Windows-application-development-using-w64devkit.markdown

 developing software.
 In time you may even extend this environment with your own tools.

-If you want an additional "terminal" window, run `activate.bat` again.
+If you want an additional "terminal" window, run `w64devkit.exe` again.
 If you use it a lot, you may want to create a shortcut and even pin it to your task bar.